BassT23/Proxmox/docs/installation.md

 rm -f "$installer"
 ```

 The installer validates its inputs and keeps the existing configuration.
-Do
-not install a second administrative instance on every cluster node.

 ## First steps